Chompister/project0/README.md

 index.html:	Introduction with a map with location in the world of the city It is the welcome to the site.
-Has an image with the location of the city in the world There is @media query: in smallers screens the image is not shown.
+Has an image with the location of the city in the world There is @media query: in smaller screens the image is not shown.

 pag2.html:	Points of interest to visit.
   An HTML unordered list (ul) is used to show the diferent places.